musibs/spring-boot-all/README.md

 # Spring Boot
-A repository containing usage of various technologies of Spring Boot
+A repository containing usage of various technologies with Spring Boot